 - Collaborative heart that empowers others to lead.

 - An ability to recruit and develop future leaders.

 - A willingness and ability to delegate.

 - Visionary who is strategically driven.

-A minimum of five (5) years as a teaching Pastor or equivalent experience in a role with similar characteristics is required.
-A balance of education and experience will be considered.
-Candidates will be asked to provide an audio or video sample of their
+A minimum of 5 years as a Teaching Pastor or equivalent experience in a role with similar characteristics is required.
+Candidates will be asked to provide an audio or video sample of their preaching.

-Prior to being offered the role, the selected candidate will be asked to provide at least three professional references (one of which could also be personal) who can be interviewed confidentially regarding the candidate’s capabilities.
+Prior to being offered the role, the selected candidate will be asked to provide at least three personal/professional references who can be interviewed confidentially regarding the candidate’s capabilities.

-$45,000 – 65,000 CDN starting wage, but the salary for this position will be negotiated with the Search Committee and will be commensurate with qualifications and experience.
+The salary for this position will be negotiated with the Elders and will be commensurate with qualifications and experience.

 // TO APPLY

 Please send resume and cover letter to